kammererN/coverletterbuilder/README.md

 # Cover Letter Builder

-A suite of Python tools for automating LaTeX cover letter builds on Unix-based systems.Í
+A suite of Python tools for generating cover letters and applying to positions via email.

+This tool is specifically designed to speed up the process of applying to vacancies on the StateJobsNY portal.